 Wild Orange: Wild orange is one of my favorite oils, hands down.
-In addition to a very lovely, uplifting scent, this oil is known for being antibacterial, antifungal, antiseptic and can help naturally whiten without bleaching your clothes.
+In addition to a very lovely, uplifting scent, this oil contains powerful antioxidants* and is a powerful cleanser and purifying agent.
 I most often like to use this along with peppermint for an extra-lovely detergent.

-Peppermint: Peppermint is naturally antiseptic and antiviral.
+Peppermint: Peppermint very refreshing and uplifting.
 I especially enjoy this when mixed with Wild Orange and find that my children are often more willing to do their laundry when I combine those two scents together (weird but whatever it takes!).

 This recipe makes enough soap for approximately 128 loads.
 You will see our label says 2 TBS per load, but that is because we have a large-capacity washer which literally holds double the average sized load.
 For most, 1 TBS is plenty detergent.
 The cost varies depending on where you get your ingredients and which oil you use, but on average it cost me about $11 to make this detergent.
 At 128 loads, that is less than 9 cents a load!

 Way more affordable than the store bought stuff…and it only takes minutes to put together!

 Whatever oil or blend you choose to use in your detergent, I hope this natural solution provides you and your family just one more way to live free!

 - 1 bar castile soap

 - Optional: 40 drops essential oil